How prospecting boosts discount card sales.

 To improve discount card sales, you should stress the importance of prospecting.
-If your students have an idea of who they think would be most likely to purchase from them, they’ll have a much greater chance to be effective.
+If your students know who they think would be most likely to purchase from them, they'll have a much greater chance of being effective.

 8 Prospecting Steps that Improve Discount Card Sales

 Here are the steps that you'll want to incorporate into your kickoff meeting to help your students succeed:

 - Ask your students to think of as many people as possible that might purchase a discount card.